apache/wookie/widgets/templates/readme.txt

 Widgets are defined by a set of properties.
-The first set of properties are used by all widgets and are defined in "widget.properties".
-You created a widget directory and defined these properties by copying the default properties provided by the template system.
+The first set of properties are used by all widgets and are defined in "widget.properties" the next are defined in "../common/widget.properties" the last are the "default.widget.properties" provided by the template.
+You created a widget directory and defined the "widget.properties" file by copying the default properties provided by the template system.

 Most of these properties should be self explanatory, with the exception of the "template.name".
 This is the name of the template